atikfriana/atikfriana/README.md

 ---

 ⭐️ *Thanks for stopping by!
-Feel free to explore my projects, connect, or collaborate.*
+I’m always open to connect, collaborate, and explore ideas that combine technology, design, and social impact.*